M63 motorway: Portwood to Brinnington

 This scheme was part of a wider scheme, which involved the construction of a section of what was then the M66 motorway as far as the junction with the A57 and M67 motorway.
 The M63 was extended eastwards from the Portwood roundabout to a junction at Brinnington, opening in April 1989.

 The complete scheme intended for the M63 to continue east from Brinnington to join the A560 at Hattersley, and for the M66 to continue south becoming A6(M) motorway, forming a Stockport North-South bypass.
 However, the remaining plans for the M63 were subsequently abandoned, and the southern extension, although it still exists at the planning stage in an altered and downgraded form, has yet to be built.

 The junction at Brinnington (now junction 25 of the M60, then junction 15 of the M63) left room for both the extension to the east and the A6(M) to be constructed.
 As a result, the entry to junction 25 in the anti- clockwise direction is from the outside lane, and the carriageways passing through this junction have sharp corners on the M60 main-line, as these were originally intended to be slip roads.
 In the clockwise direction the motorway is now subject to a reduced speed limit through the junction.
 The current plans for the North-South bypass do not intend to complete the junction as originally intended, or to utilise stubs of the slip roads already constructed in preparation.

 This section was widened from two to three lane carriageways along with the Stockport East-West Bypass in 1999 and 2000.

 Timeline

 Signage legacy

 Despite the M63 being renumbered in 1998 to M60, many roadsigns still existed pointing travellers to the M63 until late 2005.
-There is still at least one M63 sign.
-One existed on the roundabout Redclyffe Circle near the Trafford Centre stating "Stockport M63, Carrington", but this was replaced with an M60 sign in the period 2012-2014.
-There were also two signs on Manchester Road, Wilmslow, which remained until at least April 2013.
+One existed on the roundabout Redclyffe Circle near the Trafford Centre stating "Stockport M63, Carrington", but this was replaced with an M60 sign in the period 2012–2014.
+There were also two signs on Manchester Road, Wilmslow, one of which was still in place in October 2021.
 Another sign could be found on Trafford Road, Salford Quays across the road from Exchange Quay.
-There was another sign, which could be found at the roundabout joining Alderley Road in Wilmslow.
-This sign was still in place in June 2016, but has since been removed.
+However, one sign has been recently removed.
+Located at the roundabout joining Alderley Road in Wilmslow, the sign was still in place in June 2016, but it has since been removed.